JoseEnsoIII/SaturnPay/README.md

 This project was developed and maintained by the Vuetify team with significant contributions from external developers, including:

 - **Enso Jose III**
-  - Primary contributor to 80% of the project pages, including the login page, while working as a Support Frontend Developer at Quantum.
+  - Primary contributor to 80% of the project pages, including the login page, while working as a Support Frontend Developer at Quantum-2024.

 ## Useful Links